Social Work

 Our teaching major programs have built strong, collaborative partnerships with area schools.
 Beginning in your freshman year, you’ll gain real-world classroom field experience in local schools.

 A Viterbo major in teaching will provide you with extensive training in the theory and practice of being an effective teacher.
 You’ll also develop knowledge and expertise in your content area, such as art, business, or science.
-Our graduates have exceptional job placement rates and Teacher Performance Assessment rates.
+Our graduates have exceptional job placement rates.

 Explore Viterbo’s Education Majors and Programs